chef-boneyard/chef-rfc/rfc036-dialects.md

 Currently Chef supports a mix of Ruby DSLs and JSON for it's data.
 This RFC proposes to add hooks in to Chef to allow cookbooks and knife plugins to support additional formats.

+In order to reduce the risk of community fragmentation, no new dialects will be implemented in Chef core.

 ## Motivation